Introduction / History

 The higher caste Chero are almost equal to any other high caste group of Hindus.
 Brahmins (the highest Hindu caste, made up of priests and scholars) will actually take water from the Chero's hands.
 This is considered a privilege in their society.
 They now live strictly as Rajputs and wear their caste symbols.
 However, they still do not intermarry with pure Rajput families.

 The majority of Chero are Hindu, and Brahmin priests serve at all their weddings.
-About one-fifth the Chero are Muslims, who were converted during Muslim invasions of the nineteenth century.
+About one-fifth of the Chero are Muslims, who were converted during Muslim invasions of the nineteenth century.

 At the present time, there are only a few known Chero Christians.
 Missionaries are needed to disciple these young believers.
 Christian resources are desperately needed.
 Prayer is the key to seeing the Chero reached with the Gospel.